360 Degree Mentoring

-The FDDS program develops the whole Scholar, personally, academically, and professionally.
-We provide academic mentoring from peer advisors, a faculty mentor, and program staff; tailored professional mentoring from program staff and the Career Center; and personal leadership development through the mentorship of the Managing Director and the curriculum of the Leadership Institute.
+The FDDS program develops the whole scholar --- personally, academically, and professionally.
+We provide personal leadership development that focuses upon each Scholar’s unique interests and attributes; academic mentoring from peer advisors, faculty mentors, and program staff; and tailored professional guidance from program staff and the Career Center.

-The FDDS program provides grant, stipend, and fellowship support for a range of summer enrichment work, from facilitating acceptance of prestigious unpaid internships to language immersion programs; from individualized research with renowned faculty to attendance at the Aspen Ideas Festival.
+The FDDS program provides grant, stipend, and fellowship support for a range of summer enrichment work, including prestigious unpaid internships, language immersion programs, and individualized research with renowned faculty.

-Through the SophomoreSynthesis, the Leadership Institute, and strategic planning, the FDDS program helps Scholars to identify activities, internships and other opportunities that will develop their potential, advance their personal and professional goals, and aid them in cultivating the habits of self-reflection and the practice of self-expression that empowers Scholars always to put their best selves forward, whether in person or on paper.
+The FDDS program helps Scholars identify activities, internships, and other opportunities that will develop their leadership potential, advance their personal and professional goals, and aid them in cultivating the habits of self-reflection and self-expression that empower scholars to always put their best selves forward, whether in person or on paper.

 FDDS possess a global awareness of culture and embrace diversity of thought and experience.
 They are able to initiate interdisciplinary conversations that reflect a heightened awareness of social responsibility.
 Through participation in co-curricular activities, summer enrichment, and annual service commitments, they understand and apply tenets of social justice and activism.